tawandamoyo/catalyst-centre/content/pages/support.md

       type: TitleBlock
     subtitle: Collaborate for Greater Impact
     text: >
-      We actively seek partnerships with organizations, institutions, and businesses aligned with our mission[cite: 52].
-Collaboration is key to scaling our impact, diversifying support[cite: 53], and achieving systemic change.
+      We actively seek partnerships with organizations, institutions, and businesses aligned with our mission.
+Collaboration is key to scaling our impact, diversifying support, and achieving systemic change.
 Let's work together to empower Africa's youth and build a sustainable future.
 Contact us at partnerships@catalystcentre.org (or use the main contact form) to discuss opportunities.
     # Optional: Add partner logos here again or examples of partnership types
     colors: bg-light-fg-dark
     styles: